 As described above, our methodologies for individually and collectively impaired loans differ as required by GAAP, but both consider the ability of our counterparties to pay their obligations in a manner that is consistent with each impairment methodology.
-As the loans individually assessed for impairment using a cash flow analysis considers the life of the loan, we use the noted risk ratings to adjust the loss severity in our estimates of future cash flows.
+As the loans individually assessed for impairment using a cash flow analysis considers the life of the loan, we use the expected claims-paying ability of counterparties through time to adjust the loss severity in our estimates of future cash flows.
 As the loans collectively assessed for impairment only look to the probable payments we would receive associated with our probable losses, we use the noted shortfall, or haircut, to adjust the loss severity.
-For counterparties under deferred payment obligation arrangements, the estimated mortgage insurance benefits are determined based on the long-term claims paying ability of each counterparty.
+For counterparties under deferred payment obligation arrangements, the estimated mortgage insurance benefits are determined based on the long-term claims-paying ability of each counterparty.

-When an insured loan held in our mortgage portfolio subsequently goes into foreclosure, we charge off the loan, eliminating any previously-recorded loss reserves, and record REO and a mortgage insurance receivable for the claim proceeds deemed probable of recovery, as appropriate.
-However, if a mortgage insurer rescinds, cancels or denies insurance coverage, the initial receivable becomes due from the mortgage seller/servicer.
-We had outstanding receivables of \$3.7 billion as of December 31, 2012 and \$3.6 billion as of December 31, 2011 related to amounts claimed on insured, defaulted loans, of which \$1.1 billion as of December 31, 2012 and \$639 million as of December 31, 2011 was due from our mortgage sellers/servicers.
-We assessed the total outstanding receivables for collectibility, and they were recorded net of a valuation allowance of \$551 million as of December 31, 2012 and \$570 million as of December 31, 2011 in "Other assets."
+When an insured loan held in our retained mortgage portfolio subsequently goes into foreclosure, we charge off the loan, eliminating any previously-recorded loss reserves, and record REO and a mortgage insurance receivable for the claim proceeds deemed probable of recovery, as appropriate.
+However, if a mortgage insurer rescinds, cancels or denies insurance coverage, the initial receivable becomes due from the mortgage seller or servicer.
+We had outstanding receivables of \$2.1 billion as of December 31, 2013 and \$3.7 billion as of December 31, 2012 related to amounts claimed on insured, defaulted loans excluding government insured loans.
+Of this amount, \$402 million as of December 31, 2013 and \$1.1 billion as of December 31, 2012 was due from our mortgage sellers or servicers.
+We assessed the total outstanding receivables for collectibility, and they were recorded net of a valuation allowance of \$655 million as of December 31, 2013 and \$551 million as of December 31, 2012 in "Other assets."
 The valuation allowance reduces our claim receivable to the amount that we consider probable of collection.
-We received proceeds under our primary and pool mortgage insurance policies for single-family loans of \$5.1 billion in 2012, \$5.8 billion in 2011 and \$6.4 billion in 2010.
+We received proceeds from private mortgage insurers (and, in cases where policies were rescinded or canceled or coverage was denied by the mortgage insurer, from mortgage sellers or servicers) for single-family loans of \$5.7 billion in 2013, \$5.1 billion in 2012 and \$5.8 billion in 2011.